christian-eriksson/monster/README.md

 Use something like `lxappearance` to select and activate the theme.

+For the Firefox theme is published on [mozilla's addon store](https://addons.mozilla.org/en-US/firefox/addon/monster-theme/) and can be installed from there.

 ## Dependencies

 If you want to make changes you'll need the following: